The Awlfree syntax concept has three kinds of constructs Terminated, Rambling, and Polish.

 mul2 add2 1 2 add2 3 4

-All free constructs can be nested as deeply as required.
-So 1+2x3+4x(5+6) might be
+All three constructs can be nested as deeply as required.
+So 1+2x3+4x(5+6)

 sum 1 mul2 2 3 mul2 4 add2 5 6 mus